Alemi7523/Alemi7523.github.io/index.md

 Go north and up two sets of stairs on the northernmost tile possible, there is a hidden **Star Piece**.

 Return south and cross the bridge to the west area.
+On the middle of the bridge, there is a Noctowl Statue we can’t activate yet.
-Enter the house since it will trigger a quest.
+Enter the house to trigger a quest.

 ### Quest 33: Building Bridges